demisto/content-docs/content-repo/extra-docs/articles/trust-custom-certificates-engines.md

 title: Configure Engines to Trust Custom Certificates
 description: Replace the self-signed certificate for an engine with a valid CA certificate.
 ---
-Engine initiated communication, Javascript integrations, and native integrations use the built-in set of CA-Signed certificates of the host machine to validate TLS communication.
-You can replace the self-signed certificate for engines with a valid CA certificate.
+To secure the connection between the server and the engine, you can replace the self-signed certificate for an engine with a valid CA certificate.

 1. Find the two files created by the engine.
 The default location is /usr/local/demisto.
 d1.key.pem